 On the post or page edit screen, click on the “plus in a circle” icon and search for “tag cloud”.
 After you inserted the block, select it by clicking once into it.
 You will notice that in the right side bar (the “Inspector”) you find now (almost) all options that are also available in the shortcode.

-In fact, Gutenberg blocks and shortcodes render exactly the same.
+Gutenberg blocks and shortcodes render exactly the same.
 In the blocks, however, you can often select available options from a list, while for the shortcode you would have to look up IDs and slugs and compile them to lists.

 Transforming Blocks to Shortcodes